 In Photoshop, saving works a bit differently from most other applications.
-Instead of working with one main file type—such as .docx in Microsoft Word—Photoshop offers a variety of ways to save your images.
-In this lesson, we'll talk about the different saving options in Photoshop, along with some common reasons to save files in different formats.
+Instead of working with one main file type—like .docx in Microsoft Word—Photoshop offers a variety of ways to save your images.
+In this lesson, we'll cover the different saving options in Photoshop, along with some common reasons to save files in different formats.

 If you'd like to follow along, you can download our example file.

-When you save a file in Photoshop, you'll have many different saving options and file formats to choose from:
+When saving a file in Photoshop, you have several options and file formats to choose from:

-- Save for Web: If you're planning to upload an image to the Web—like on a blog or website—you'll want to use the Save for Web feature.
+- Save for Web: If you're planning to upload an image to the Web, like on a blog or website, you'll want to use the Save for Web feature.
 This tool allows you to save images that are optimized for the Web, which will make them easier to download and view online.
-Save for Web also includes several helpful features for preparing images for the Web, such as the option to resize images.
+Save for Web also includes several helpful features for preparing images for the Web, including the option to resize images.

-In the image below, you can see three different versions of an image file: the original JPEG file, an edited PSD version, and a final JPEG version that's been resized and saved for Web.
-You can see that the Web version has a much smaller file size than the original or PSD versions:
+In the image below, you can see three different versions of an image file: the original JPEG file, an edited PSD version, and a final JPEG version that's been resized and saved for the Web.
+You can see that the Web version has a much smaller file size than the original and PSD versions.

 Let’s say you're planning to share some photos from a recent vacation with your friends.
-You'd just like to make some quick adjustments in Photoshop—such as cropping and rotating—before sharing them.
+You'd just like to make some quick adjustments in Photoshop, like cropping and rotating, before sharing them.
 In this case, you could open the original image files in Photoshop, make the necessary adjustments, then save a new version of the edited photos as JPEGs.
 Because none of these edits are too complicated, you probably don’t need to save a separate PSD version of each image.

 As you can see, the saving option you choose will vary from project to project.
-Before you save an image, take a moment to consider what type of files you'll need.
+Before saving an image, take a moment to consider the type of files you'll need.
 As you start to gain more experience with Photoshop, this process will begin to feel quick and natural.